Pamunkey: Precontact

-In the pre-Columbian era, Based on archaeological evidence, scholars estimate that various distinct cultures of American Indians occupied this part of the mid-Atlantic coast for more than 10,000 years before European contact.
+In the pre-Columbian era, based on archaeological evidence, scholars estimate that various distinct cultures of American Indians occupied this part of the mid-Atlantic coast for more than 10,000 years before European contact.
 Evidence has been collected by archaeologists, anthropologists, and historians.
 Varying cultures of indigenous peoples of the Americas lived in the areas later occupied by the historic Pamunkey.

 The Pamunkey are part of the larger Algonquian-speaking language family.
 This was composed of a number of tribes who spoke variations of the same language, a language now mostly lost.
 By 1607, more than 30 tribes were tributaries of the Algonquian Powhatan Confederacy, of which the Pamunkey were the largest and one of the most powerful.
-Chief Powhatan and his daughter Matoaka (better known as Pocahontas to historians), who achieved historical fame, were the Pamunkey Indians.
+Powhatan and his daughter Matoaka (better known as Pocahontas to historians), who achieved historical fame, were the Pamunkey Indians.
 Captain Samuel Argall abducted her as a hostage in an attempt to secure the release of some English prisoners and ammunitions held by her father.

 European Arrival

 Initial contact with European Colonists was around 1570.
 "And from [1570] on at ever briefer intervals until the first permanent English colony was established at Jamestown in 1607, the Powhatan Confederacy was visited by white men: Spanish, French, and English."
 (Barbour, 5).
-Scholars estimate that when the English arrived in 1607, this paramount chiefdom numbered about 14,000–21,000 people.
+Scholars estimate that when the English arrived in 1607, the country numbered about 14,000–21,000 people.

 Colonists of the first successful English settlement, based at Jamestown, had a complicated relationship with Virginia's tribes.
-In the winter of 1607, Opechanacanough, chief of the Pamunkey tribe, captured Captain John Smith.
-Smith was brought to Opechancanough's brother, Chief Powhatan.
+In the winter of 1607, Opechanacanough, Weroance of the Pamunkey tribe, captured Captain John Smith.
+Smith was brought to Opechancanough's brother, Powhatan.
 This first meeting between Powhatan and Smith resulted in an alliance between the two people.
 Powhatan sent Smith back to Jamestown in the spring of 1608 and started sending gifts of food to the colonists.
 If not for Powhatan's donations, the settlers would not have survived through the first winters.
 As the settlement expanded, competition for land and other resources, and conflict between the European settlers and Virginia tribes, had increased.